Jylpah/dvplc/README.md

 `--threads` `INT` Number of worker threads.
 By default the number of threads are defined automatically.

+`--keep` Place converted files to the same directory as source files (default)

 `--replace` Delete source files after conversion

-`--keep` Place converted files to the same directory as source files

 `--destination` `DIR` Place converted files in to DIR and mirror the source file tree structure.
 All source files have to be under working dir.